dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/crud.md

 Even if you don't have a `Secret` field on the web page, a hacker could set the secret value by overposting.
 A hacker could use a tool such as Fiddler, or write some JavaScript, to post a `Secret` form value.
 The original code doesn't limit the fields that the model binder uses when it creates a Student instance.

-Whatever value the hacker specified for the `Secret` form field is updated in the database.
+Whatever value the hacker specified for the `Secret` form field is updated in the DB.
 The following image shows the Fiddler tool adding the `Secret` field (with the value "OverPost") to the posted form values.

 ![Fiddler adding Secret field](../ef-mvc/crud/_static/fiddler.png)